v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ### Workaround for update indicator

-The update indicator menu will correct itself.
+In most cases, the update indicator menu will correct itself within one hour.
 No further action is required.
+It is best to allow the update indicator time to clear on its own, before rebooting the device.
+If the issue does not resolve itself after one or two days, reflash the device.

 ## Resetting a device with low space doesn't reset